VRArt1/Silk-Preview/README.md

 # Silk Preview
-A Cocoon FE theme previewer.
+A vibe coded Cocoon FE theme previewer.

 A work in progress theme previewer for CocoonFE.
 Please excuse the lackluster read me segment while I get this set up!